gamburg/margin/README.md

 # Philosophy

-Margin is a lightweight markup language for heirarchically structured thought, like notes and to-do lists.
+Margin is a lightweight markup language for hierarchically structured thought, like notes and to-do lists.

 Its platform-independent structure is both human and machine readable.